Zaryn-Ooi/E-commerce-Shipping-Data_Data-Analysis-by-R/README.md

 ### 2) Relation Between Customer Care Calls over Cost of The Product

-To identify the relationship between Customer Care Calls and Cost of Product, I will create a new summarized table where I will classify the cost of the product into more easily interpretable categories for the analysis.
+To identify the relationship between Customer Care Calls and Cost of Product, I will create a new summarized table with the `summarise()` and `case_when()` function where I will classify the Cost of the Product into more easily interpretable categories for the analysis.

 ```{r}
 min(Train$Cost_of_the_Product)